shapeoko/Docs/content/electronics.md

 ![Stripped lead for barrel connector](tPictures/power_connection.jpg)

 Connect it to the gShield (which is attached to the top of the Arduino).
-There are two leads, one a solid black wire, the other black w/ a white stripe (or red).
+There are two leads, one a solid black wire, the other black with a white stripe (or red).

 * black == (-)
 * black/white (or red) == (+)